 Interview day consists of interviews by the faculty and a tour of the medical center and facilities.

 All offers for appointment originate from the GME office.
-Information regarding fellow's stipend, contract, benefits and policies are available at the Resident Compensation Benefits and Policy Information page.
+Information regarding fellow's stipend, contract, benefits and policies are available here.

 The attending faculty, under the supervision of Michael Alexander, MD, FACS, provides an extensive training experience.
 Our faculty includes: